Welcome to CivilGEO Knowledge Base

-The Stamp Geometry command is used to draw a polyline and have the software automatically sample the cross sectional geometry at the ends of the polyline, and then linearly interpolate the cross section shape along the drawn polyline, revising the terrain model.
+The Stamp Geometry command is used to draw a polyline, prompt the software to automatically sample the cross sectional geometry at the ends of the polyline, linearly interpolate the cross section shape along the drawn polyline, and revise the terrain model accordingly.
 This can be used to quickly “burn-in” a channel where one is missing, or “fill-in” a levee or dam structure where one is proposed.
 For example, when performing a laser scan, the bridge deck will cause a false dam to be inserted into the terrain, which will later need to be removed.
 Users can use the Stamp Geometry command in such a case.

 Follow these steps to use the Stamp Geometry command: